SeanKilleen/seankilleen.github.io/_posts/2018-08-21-vscode-tip-watch-files.markdown

 The log viewer opens a screen, and we can see all the applicable watches and view their updates as they change.

 ![Results]({{site.post-images}}//2018-08-21_vscode-logviewer-watches.png)

+I love that I can define patterns and not just file paths, so that I can watch multiple files at once.

 ## What do you Think?
 Hope you enjoyed this tip!
 Drop your other favorite tips in the comments, and check out [VS Code Can do That?!](https://vscodecandothat.com/) for a lot of other great tips!